m-shimizu/p3at_for_ros_with_modelsdf/README.md

     $ rosrun image_view2 image_view2 image:=/pioneer2dx_ros/thermal_camera/image_raw &
     $ rosrun teleop_twist_keyboard teleop_twist_keyboard.py cmd_vel:=/pioneer2dx_ros/cmd_vel

-## How to get a experience with sound
+## How to get an experience with sound
 You need 2 terminals for spawning a robot and controlling the robot.

     Terminal 1(To spawn a robot):